thomasperi/mojl/docs/v2.0.0-alpha.unreleased/api.md

 The module's default export should be a function that accepts a single string argument and returns a string or a Promise that resolves to a string.

-#### `cssTranspilerAdaptor`
+#### `cssTranspilerAdapter`

-A Node.js module to use as an adaptor for a CSS transpiler such as LESS or SASS.
+A Node.js module to use as an adapter for a CSS transpiler such as LESS or SASS.

 | Type   | Default
 |--------|---------------------